IAmOscar-Liu/TXOne-assignment/README.md

 The data of the line chart of Population (Task 4.) is mutatable.
 It's stored in `/data/mockChartData.ts`, You can modify the file to update the chart.

 P.S.
-The Open weather API key is stored in `.env`.
+The `OpenWeatherMap` API key is stored in `.env`.
 For security reasons, this file is not accessible in the Github repository.

 ## Contact Info.